-Judge bans dad from contact with kids until they're vaccinated against Covid-19
+Judge orders Covid jab for kids, bans dad from contact until they're vaccinated

 Three siblings, one of whom is at high risk of serious illness if he catches Covid, have been ordered to get vaccinated by a family court judge.

-The childrens' father has also been banned from any further contact until that happens after Justice Anthony Greig ruled he didn't want to take the risk of them catching the virus.
+The children's father has also been banned from any further contact until that happens after Justice Anthony Greig ruled he didn't want to take the risk of them catching the virus.

 The decision, released this month, has been praised by a leading paediatrician who says the Pfizer vaccine has been proven to offer significant protection for young people, especially those with health issues.